Federal Distributable Benefits From Employee Pension Benefit Plans

 Historical Past-Year Versions of Federal Form 6088

-We have a total of four past-year versions of Form 6088 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 6088 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 6088 (Rev. March 2008)